 If more than one week is to be scheduled, it is possible to restrict the selected manual rooms by selecting the first and last week.
 Changing the week range clears all manual room assignments outside the selected week range and more capacity is freed for the weeks that are in the current scope and it is easier to find the slots that are of interest.
 For instance, it is not normally necessary to assign rooms manually for slots that are already history.

-When you click the List of available rooms, the timetable above is that of the current room and that room is assigned to the active course.
-When you click the slot-course-room assignment grid on the right, the active timetable is that of the active course (and week selected).
+When you click the List of available rooms, the timetable above is that of the current room and that room is assigned to the active event.
+When you click the slot-course-room assignment grid on the right, the active timetable is that of the active event (and week selected).